bjellesma/Notes/HuggingFace/transformer-models.md

 ![alt text](image-10.png)

 1. The words are converted to tokens where we add special hidden tokens to denote the begining and end of the sentence.
 Once these special tokens are added, we now convert to a tensor or a list of numbers.
+These are from maps from a token to an ID so like I will map to 1045.
+Every model will have a different mapping.
 During this, we often have a pretrained lexicon analysis.

 ![alt text](image-11.png)